Turkish coffee

-Turkish coffee is a style of coffee prepared in a cezve using very finely ground coffee beans without filtering or settling to remove the grounds.
-Similar beverages go under different names in the Middle and Near East and eastern Europe.
+Turkish coffee (Turkish: Türk kahvesi) is a style of coffee prepared in a pot called a cezve using very finely ground coffee beans without filtering.
+The drink appears under different names across the Middle East, the Balkans, and the Caucasus.

 Preparation

+Turkish coffee grinders, to grind coffee to fine powder.

-Turkish coffee is very finely ground coffee brewed by boiling.
-Any coffee bean may be used; arabica varieties are considered best, but robusta or a blend is also used.
-The coffee grounds are left in the coffee when served.
-The coffee may be ground at home in a manual grinder made for the very fine grind, ground to order by coffee merchants in most parts of the world, or bought ready-ground from many shops.
+Turkish coffee as a beverage is very finely ground coffee brewed in water by bringing just to the boil.
+Any coffee beans may be used—there are no preferred "Turkish coffee beans".
+Arabica varieties are considered best, but robusta or a blend is also used.
+The very fine grind extracts intensely, so that the degree of roast has a big impact; beans are best roasted medium or medium-dark; light and dark roasts do not give best results.
+The fine grind also means that the coffee grounds will go stale soon after grinding.
+The coffee grounds remain in the coffee when served.
+The coffee may be ground at home in a manual grinder made for the very fine grind (electric home grinders are not suitable), ground to order by coffee merchants in most parts of the world, or bought ready-ground—but less fresh—from many shops.